MySQL

 scan.only.deserialize.captured.tables.changelog.enabled

-During the incremental phase, specifies whether to deserialize change events only for the captured tables.
+In the incremental phase, specifies whether to deserialize only the change events of the specified tables.

 No